Selfuel/helm-charts/README.md

-# Cortex Helm Chart

-This is the Helm chart for the Cortex project.
+This is the Helm chart for the Cortex product of Selfuel Cloud.

 ## Prerequisites